indexzero/nconf/README.md

 ##### `accessSeparator: string` (default: `':'`)
 Defines the separator used to get or set data using the `get()` and `set()` methods.
 Even if this is changed, the default "colon" separator will be available unless explicitly disabled (see `disableDefaultAccessSeparator`).

-##### `inputSeparator: string` (default: `'__'`)
+##### `separator: string` (default: `'__'`)
 This option is used by the `argv` and `env` storage engines when loading values.
-Since most systems only allow dashes, underscores, and alphanumeric characters in environment variables and command line arguments, the `inputSeparator` provides a mechanism for loading hierarchical values from these sources.
+Since most systems only allow dashes, underscores, and alphanumeric characters in environment variables and command line arguments, the `separator` provides a mechanism for loading hierarchical values from these sources.

 ##### `disableDefaultAccessSeparator: {true|false}` (default: `false`)
 Disables the default access separator of `':'`, which is always available otherwise.
 This is mainly used to preserve legacy behavior.
 It can also be used to set keys that contain the default separator (e.g. `{ 'some:long:key' : 'some value' }`).